farcasterxyz/protocol/docs/SPECIFICATION.md

 ```

 <br/>
 Hubs must then request the full trie under the divergent node, which must be compared to find missing branches.
-The branches are then converted into Sync IDs, which are requested from the other hub and merged into the CRDTs.
+The branches are then converted into Sync IDs, requested from the other Hub and merged into the CRDTs.

 ### 3.2.3 RPC Endpoints